jodoglevy/open-graph-redirect/firefox/README.md

 This is the opengraph add-on.
 It contains:

 * A program (lib/main.js).
-* A jquery file and a redirect file in data
+* A redirect file in data